OPERATION: Stop Poaching Now Program in Southern Africa

-By the end of 2014, 1,215 rhinos had been killed by poachers in South Africa alone, overtaking the 1,004 rhinos slaughtered for their horns in 2013.
+By the end of 2016, 1,054 rhinos had been killed by poachers in South Africa alone, slightly less than the 1,175 rhinos slaughtered for their horns in 2053.
 About two-thirds of the killing has taken place in Kruger National Park, which shares 221 porous miles of its 621-mile border with Mozambique.
 However, as Kruger as ramped up its security, poachers have turned to other targets within South Africa, such as KwaZulu Natal and Eastern Cape Province, as well as to neighboring countries such as Zimbabwe and Namibia.

 IRF’s OPERATION: Stop Poaching Now campaign aims to raise awareness and funding for 10 Ways to Fight Rhino Poaching:

 - Boots on the Ground